Vaesea/ST-An-Old-Adventure/README.md

 You can use anything here, just give credit if you do.

+Some files are not CC-BY-SA 4.0.
+Check the files for more information. (if it's a song, check it's .music file)

 ## THERE ARE SPOILERS IN THIS README.
 Somehow, Nolok has accidentally reverted the world to an older version, and Tux woke up in this new world!